 As WFRC completed FY21 and we reviewed the final expenditures, actual spending came in lower than budgeted by \$4,456,260.
-This resulted principally from spending on some contractual items carrying over into FY22, the majority from Transportation and Land Use Connection (TLC) Program projects that are multi-year in nature.
-The COVID19 pandemic also caused us to delay or reduce other expenditures.
+This resulted principally from spending on some contractual items that were budgeted in FY21 carrying over into FY22, the majority from Transportation and Land Use Connection (TLC) Program projects that are multi-year in nature.
+In fact, the FY22 budget amendments are almost entirely in the contractual line item, reflecting this carryforward.
+The COVID19 pandemic also caused us to delay or reduce other expenditures in FY21.
 For example, the decennial Household Travel Survey, which was budgeted for approximately \$1,000,000 in FY21, was deferred to FY22 due to the travel disruptions from the pandemic.
 Furthermore, several budgeted administrative costs were reduced or deferred in FY21, including personnel costs, as vacancies were filled later in the year than expected and salary adjustments were deferred due to fiscal uncertainties.
 Other costs were also reduced, such as travel.